Last updated on May 13th, 2021

 - Use appropriate culture media

 - Minimize transport time.
-Maintain an appropriate environment between collection of specimens and delivery to the laboratory.
+Maintain an appropriate environment between a collection of specimens and delivery to the laboratory.